 Advice for women who require genetic screening

-- Identify women at high risk of haemoglobinopathy with history and family of origin questionnaire.
-Further information is available on the Public Health England sickle cell and thalassaemia screening website.
+- Identify women at high risk of haemoglobinopathy with use of the history and family of origin questionnaire.

 - Arrange blood count and electrophoresis for high-risk women as appropriate.